-The use of prescribed fire in chaparral often results in type conversion.
+The use of prescribed fire during in chaparral, especially when conducted during the cool season, can lead to type conversion (Keeley 2006).
 It is not an appropriate management strategy for that reason.
-The suggested mitigation to properly "time" or adjust the "intensity" of a prescribe burn is unrealistic.
+The suggested mitigation to properly "time" or adjust the "intensity" of a prescribe burn is unrealistic and is only in reference to special status plants, not plant communities.

 Mitigation Measure 5.5.3-1.
 For fire-adapted special status plants, the timing or intensity of prescribed burns shall be adjusted and incorporated into Burn Plan prescriptions to simulate the natural fire regime.
 The project will be burned in a pattern to create and maintain a mosaic of old and young growth chaparral with diverse habitat structures.
-(5.5-109)
+(PEIR 5.5-109)

 The proper ecological "time" for a fire in chaparral is during the height of the fire season.
 Chaparral fires are naturally "intense."
-Attempting to reduce intensity can cause significant negative impacts to the ecosystem, namely type conversion (Keeley and Brennan 2012, Keeley et al. 2011, Keeley et al. 2005, Keeley and Fotheringham 2003).
+Attempting to reduce intensity can cause significant negative impacts to the ecosystem, namely type conversion (Keeley and Brennan 2012, Keeley et al. 2011, Keeley et al. 2005).

-Regarding the use of fire to control invasive species, actual experience has demonstrated that with herbaceous weeds prescribed fire usually does not result in sustainable control unless the program involves repeated burning.
+Regarding the use of prescribed fire to control invasive species, actual experience has demonstrated that with herbaceous weeds, prescribed fire usually does not result in sustainable control unless the program involves repeated burning.
 For example, the East Bay Regional Parks finds it successful if they burn every year to control yellow star thistle.
-However, once those treatments are stopped the target species potentially returns with a vengeance (Alexander and D'Antonio 2003).
+However, once those treatments are stopped, the target species potentially returns with a vengeance (Alexander and D'Antonio 2003).
 Some woody species such as brooms may be controlled with a particular fire frequency, but that frequency will be detrimental to many native woody species as well.
-As a general rule, reducing fire and other disturbances is likely to do more to restore native systems than increasing broadscale disturbance, at least in our part of the world.
+As a general rule, reducing fire and other disturbances is likely to do more to restore native systems than increasing broad scale disturbance, at least in California.